sim2realAI/sim2realAI.github.io/_posts/2019-01-01-welcome-to-sim2real-AI.markdown

 * **Evaluation** - providing a test bed to benchmark various algorithms and characterise the performance.

-However, simulators have their limitations too --- simulating complicated real world phenomenon are still open research problems.
+However, simulators have their limitations too --- simulating complicated real world phenomenon is still an open research problem.
 Therefore, it is important to understand various critical aspects of simulations in the context of real world transfer *e.g.*

 * How good are the contact models in a physics engine and what approximations are they making?
 * What level of rendering quality do we need to able to transfer results to real world?